+April 2019.
 In my daily life I am a senior software engineer, practicing the latest insights on Agile development.
-I have seen many business software development in organisations, small and big, old or brand-new (even startups).
+I have seen many business software development in organizations, small and big, old or brand-new (even startups).

 But I personally don’t see the fruits of Agile development in game development…